 Head Lice: The child may return to school only after treatment and when hair is free of nits.
-A letter from a professional head lice removal company must be provided or the child's head must be checked by staff prior to admittance to the classroom.
+A letter from a doctor must be provided or the child's head must be checked by staff prior to admittance to the classroom.